Pragyat-Nikunj/Smart-Contract-Lottery/README.md

 # Smart Contract Lottery

-A compact, audit-friendly raffle (lottery) example written in Solidity and tested with Foundry.
+A compact, audit-friendly raffle (lottery) written in Solidity and tested with Foundry.
 The contract uses Chainlink VRF v2.5 to obtain verifiable randomness when selecting a winner.

 ## Deployed Contract